-- Product-specific information - Taking the opioid as prescribed

-- Importance of dosing regimen adherence, managing missed doses, and prescriber contact if pain is not controlled - Warning and rationale to never break or chew/crush tablets or cut or tear patches prior to use - Warning and rationale to avoid other central nervous system depressants, such as sedative-hypnotics, anxiolytics, alcohol, or illicit drugs - Warning not to abruptly halt or reduce the opioid without physician oversight of safe tapering when discontinuing - The potential of serious side effects or death - Risk factors, signs, and symptoms of overdose and opioid-induced respiratory depression, gastrointestinal obstruction, and allergic reactions - The risks of falls, using heavy machinery, and driving - Warning and rationale to never share an opioid analgesic - Rationale for secure opioid storage - Warning to protect opioids from theft - Instructions for disposal of unneeded opioids, based on product-specific disposal information
+- Product-specific information - Taking the opioid as prescribed - Importance of dosing regimen adherence, managing missed doses, and prescriber contact if pain is not controlled - Warning and rationale to never break or chew/crush tablets or cut or tear patches prior to use - Warning and rationale to avoid other central nervous system depressants, such as sedative-hypnotics, anxiolytics, alcohol, or illicit drugs - Warning not to abruptly halt or reduce the opioid without physician oversight of safe tapering when discontinuing - The potential of serious side effects or death

+- Risk factors, signs, and symptoms of overdose and opioid-induced respiratory depression, gastrointestinal obstruction, and allergic reactions - The risks of falls, using heavy machinery, and driving - Warning and rationale to never share an opioid analgesic - Rationale for secure opioid storage - Warning to protect opioids from theft - Instructions for disposal of unneeded opioids, based on product-specific disposal information

 There are no universal recommendations for the proper disposal of unused opioids, and patients are rarely advised of what to do with unused or expired medications [34].
 According to the FDA, most medications that are no longer necessary or have expired should be removed from their containers, mixed with undesirable substances (e.g., cat litter, used coffee grounds), and put into an impermeable, nondescript container (e.g., disposable container with a lid or a sealed bag) before throwing in the trash [35].
 Any personal information should be obscured or destroyed.
-The FDA recommends that certain medications, including oxycodone/ acetaminophen (Percocet), oxycodone (OxyContin tablets), and transdermal fentanyl (Duragesic

-Transdermal System), be flushed down the toilet instead of thrown in the trash [35].
-Patients should be advised to flush prescription drugs down the toilet only if the label or accompanying patient information specifically instructs doing so.
+The FDA recommends that certain medications, including oxycodone/ acetaminophen (Percocet), oxycodone (OxyContin tablets), and transdermal fentanyl (Duragesic Transdermal System), be flushed down the toilet instead of thrown in the trash [35].
+Patients should be advised to flush prescription drugs down the toilet only if the label or accompanying patient information specifically instructs doing so and no other safe disposal method is available.
+In addition, beginning in 2023, manufacturers of opioid analgesics dispensed in outpatient settings must make prepaid mail-back envelopes available to outpatient pharmacies and other dispensers as an additional opioid analgesic disposal option for patients [80].